-The Broxtowe Borough Council Risk Management Strategy, revised in December 2018, aims to improve the effectiveness of risk management across the Council.
+The Broxtowe Borough Council Risk Management Strategy, revised and updated in May 2024, aims to improve the effectiveness of risk management across the Council.
 Effective risk management will allow the Council to:

-- have increased confidence in achieving its priorities and outcomes - constrain threats to acceptable levels - take informed decisions about exploiting opportunities - ensure that it gets the right balance between rewards and risks - improve partnership working arrangements and corporate governance.
+- Have increased confidence in achieving its priorities and outcomes - Constrain threats to acceptable levels - Take informed decisions about exploiting opportunities - Ensure that it gets the right balance between rewards and risks - Improve partnership working arrangements and corporate governance.